TheCoolerZmitter/scheduler/README.md

 Known issues:
 1) Events must not exceed a duration of 99:59
-2) Input must be formatted perfectly (including typing AM/PM for the start time)
+2) Input must be formatted perfectly (including typing AM/PM for the start time and a leading 0 for single digit hour values)